 The cables from each end in an 4 conductor RJ plug.
 There's a socket on the direction sensor.
 I believe that the design anticipates that you will plug the wire from the speed sensor into the direction sensor, and then take the two signals (speed and direction) down to the ground from the four pins on the cable leading away from the direction sensor.

-If anyone knows sources, part numbers, etc, for these neat, inexpensive little sensors for hobbyists outside the UK, please contact me with those details?
-Having said that, I would add that they are small and light...
-I don't expect it would cost much to have them sent to you from the UK.
+If anyone knows other sources, part numbers, etc, for these neat, inexpensive little sensors for hobbyists outside the UK or US please contact me with those details?
+(I've provided to US sources in the text above... but maybe you can help your fellow reader with a less expensive alternative source?)
+If they aren't available where you live, remember that they are small and light...
+It shouldn't cost much to have them sent to you from the UK.

 Water.
 Can't live without it.
 Living with it can be a pain, too.
 Rainfall measuring gets messy, and the equipment suffers.